Mauricio Pochetinno said he “felt the kindness” from Saints fans as his first game in charge at St Mary’s ended in a goalless draw against Everton.

 “Just being in it you do realise and are aware of how amazing it is and why the people who work here or have worked here say it’s such an amazing league.”

-- Inter Milan 1-0 Southampton - in pictures
+- Southampton 2-3 Manchester United - in pictures